 Some months ago, a major advance took place at Adobe with its responsive web design tool, Edge Reflow CC.
-This was the creation of the Generator plugin, which links Photoshop to Edge Reflow and allows you to quickly export your web layout in Photoshop directly into Edge Reflow without the need for coding.
+This was the creation of the Generator plugin, which links Photoshop (here's how to download Photoshop) to Edge Reflow and allows you to quickly export your web layout in Photoshop directly into Edge Reflow without the need for coding.

 Previously, if a designer wanted to create a web layout, they would need to create a layout, cut it apart into individual components, and move those into a web design program.
 That would take a lot of time.